jclo/picodb/README.md

 ```
 $geoWithin     | Selects geometries within a bounding GeoJSON geometry.
 $geoIntersects | Selects geometries that intersect with a GeoJSON geometry.
+$near          | Selects geometries that are inside limits on the Earth sphere.
 ```

 `$geoWithin` and `$geoIntersects` GeoJSON geometries could only by `Polygon` and `MultiPolygon`.